Shikiso/NetSecurity/README.md

 This attack involves sending a large amount of packets to the server or host to increase the time it takes to interact with clients or crashing the server or host entirely so that it cannot be used.

+## Spoofing
+### IP
+IP spoofing is when an attacker changes the ip header in a packet to so that the packet looks like it's comming from a different device.
+This is commonly used in SYN DOS attacks.